realtimeradio/rcf_design/docs/40-Design.md

 It would be easiest to simply multiply TC channels by an appropriate complex-valued weight and sum them to form each beam.
 Unfortunately, this results in an unacceptable level of frequency smearing, given the broad bandwidth of the TC channels and wide field of view of the DSA dishes (see Section \ref{sec:freq-res}).
-Instead, the beamformer implements a 32-point fast-convolution filter on each TC channel, effectivey upchannelizing to 65 kHz, phase rotating, and then re-synthesizing 2.1 MHz channels.
+Instead, the beamformer implements a 32-point fast-convolution filter on each TC channel, effectively upchannelizing to 65 kHz, phase rotating, and then re-synthesizing 2.1 MHz channels.

 Beam pointing delays are received from the TS subsystem and applied to data in a similar fashion to the fine delay correction and phase rotation module.
 However, since the data input to the beamformer have already been phased to the direction the array is pointing, required delay and phase update rates are relatively low.